kyyberi/dxdoctor/pages/services.md

 </div>

-* **All packages contain both online learning material and team couching.**
+* **All packages contain both online learning material and team coaching.**
-* Team should use the **online course material as introduction before the online couching sessions.** Example below.
+* Team should use the **online course material as introduction before the online coaching sessions.** Example below.
 The final material will have a bit higher quality.

 <iframe width="560" height="415" src="https://www.youtube.com/embed/yUHgEBPs_tc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 * Online course video material and package purchases from [https://dxdoctor.teachable.com/](https://dxdoctor.teachable.com/)
-* After the purchase you will be given opportunity to select dates for team couching session(s) online.
+* After the purchase you will be given opportunity to select dates for team coaching session(s) online.
 * NDA possible if needed

 <div style="background-color:#ddd;padding:10px;">
 <h3 style="padding:10px;">Package 1 - How to do API Monetisation?</h3>
 </div>

-The team couching is fully online and thus globally available.
+The team coaching is fully online and thus globally available.
 Teams entering this package will learn how to monetise and build value internally with help of well productised APIs.
 Package options listed below.

 **Intended typical participants:**